lexnederbragt/MBV3070-H19/2_Flow_Control.md

 ```

 Q: what is printed at the end when this piece of code is run?
-Q: what would you need to change in order for this piece of code to print out "Sign must be zero" and "Have an nice day"_
+Q: what would you need to change in order for this piece of code to print out "Sign must be zero" and "Have an nice day"?

 Also note, Python uses ''indentation'' to delimit code blocks.
 The **indentation** above is NOT just to make things look pretty - it tells Python what the body of the if-statement is.
 This is true whenever we create any code blocks.